Skip to main content

 Development of the student's physical and vocal awareness.
 Emphasis on freeing the actor and identifying personal habitual response patterns.
 Repeatable to 6.00 credits.
 F, odd years.

-The student-to-faculty is helpful in the development of student performance at UND.
+The student-to-faculty ratio is helpful in the development of student performance at UND.

 Request Information